-The Madrid boss had stated that his half-century of Liga strikes were meaningless, a view not shared by 'La Pulga's' national mentor
+The Real Madrid boss had stated that the Argentine forward's half-century of Liga strikes were meaningless, a view not shared by 'La Pulga's' national-team coach

 The Barcelona phenomenon found himself on the receiving end of a verbal barb from Real Madrid coach Jose Mourinho this week, who suggested that his goals in La Liga were meaningless because they could do nothing to stop the Merengue running out champions.

 Messi netted 50 times in the domestic campaign, beating Cristiano Ronaldo by four strikes to win the Pichichi title for the top scorer.

 Although Sabella did not directly address the controversial Portuguese trainer, he left it clear in an interview with La Red that he did not share Mourinho's views in the slightest.